 After that run around I met my three interviewers who then talked about their divisions and what they did, and what I would be doing in them.
 Also I had to answer some more HR questions.

 Finally I left at the end of the interview and turned my visitor card in.
-I took the back roads through town to get homeward and went through the Jewish section.
+I took the back roads through town to get homeward and went through a Jewish section.
 I have not seen so much Hebrew writing before.
 It was mostly deserted, but the writing was there.

 Anyway, I eventually got back home after maybe 4 or 5 hours of driving.
 Highly tiresome, so I slept most of the next day (yesterday).
 I am hoping for a position closer to home, but if I am offered one of those, I won’t say no most likely.